harkgill-amd/.github/docs/templates/contributing_template.md

 ## Pull Request Guidelines ##

-Our repositories follow a workflow where all changes go into the **develop** branch.
-This branch serves as an integration branch for new code.
+When you create a pull request, you should target the default branch.
+Our current default branch is the **develop** branch, which serves as our integration branch.

 <!-- [PART6] Instructions:
 This section should offer guidelines to follow when raising a pull request.